mjc-school/MJC-School/stage #0/module #4. Java Fundamentals/lesson #2. FOR statement/content.md

-"while" loop looks much better than just copy-pasting the same code lines required amount of times (and you are less likely to make mistakes), but using it we had to take some additional space to **define**, **check** and **increase** the variable that will give us the control, there's a way to make this even shorter, which is basically the "for" loop, which looks like this:
+"while" loop looks much better than just copy-pasting the same code lines required amount of times (and you are less likely to make mistakes), but using it we had to take some additional space to **define**, **check** and **increase** the variable that will give us the control.
+There's a way to make this even shorter, which is basically the "for" loop, which looks like this:

     for (int counter = 1; counter <= 20; counter++) {